sandrokeil/HtmlElement/README.md

 [![Total Downloads](https://poser.pugx.org/sandrokeil/html-element/downloads.png)](https://packagist.org/packages/sandrokeil/html-element)
 [![License](https://poser.pugx.org/sandrokeil/html-element/license.png)](https://packagist.org/packages/sandrokeil/html-element)

-Zend Framework 2 view helper plugin for generating html element.
+Zend Framework 2 view helper plugin for generating html tags.
 Use html tags as objects and manipulate html attributes and values.

  * **Well tested.** Besides unit test and continuous integration/inspection this solution is also ready for production use.
- * **Great foundations.** Based on [Zend Framework 2](https://github.com/zendframework/zf2)
+ * **Great foundations.** Based on [Zend Framework 2](https://github.com/zendframework/zf2) and [Easy Config](https://github.com/sandrokeil/EasyConfig)
  * **Every change is tracked**.
 Want to know whats new?
 Take a look at [CHANGELOG.md](CHANGELOG.md)
  * **Listen to your ideas.** Have a great idea?
 Bring your tested pull request or open a new issue.
 See [CONTRIBUTING.md](CONTRIBUTING.md)